g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ### Implementation of Asynchronous Loading and Non-Blocking Execution
 By adopting asynchronous loading and non-blocking execution methods for scripts, your site’s efficiency will be greatly improved.
 The following is a systematic instruction on how one may apply them with the help of `async` and `defer` attributes:

 * **Step 1:** Understanding `async` and `defer` attributes. `Async` enables the browser to download the script simultaneously while it is being parsed in the background, without stalling or delaying the parsing of [HTML](https://html.com/).
-The script will immediately execute once downloaded which may disrupt HTML parsing. `Defer` attribute also tells a browser to download scripts in a non-blocking manner however it makes sure that they are only executed only after the HTML rendering is done.
+The script will immediately execute once downloaded which may disrupt HTML parsing.
+The `Defer` attribute also tells a browser to download scripts in a non-blocking manner however it makes sure that they are executed only after the HTML rendering is done.
 Thus, this approach script will not interfere with rendering any HTML content.

 * **Step 2:** Adding Scripts with `async` and `defer`.
 If you use `async`, find the `script` tag in the HTML document and attach the `async` attribute to the `script` tag:
 ```htmlembedded